 There are also certain types of theft that increase the seriousness of the potential punishment, regardless of the value of the items.
 For example, theft of a car is always a serious allegation.
 As is extortion or theft off of a person’s body.
 All theft allegations carry a potential jail sentence and can result in a person having a criminal record.

 Any allegation of theft is a serious matter.
 The penalties for theft and larceny of an item worth only a few dollars can result in a jail sentence, especially if you are charged in Connecticut as a Persistent Larceny Offender.
 This will have a permanent impact on a person’s record and background checks, and the offense may be discovered in job applications and rental and mortgage applications.
 It is important that people defend themselves at every opportunity.

-A Connecticut theft attorney can help defend you in the criminal courts against any degree of larceny or shoplifting charge.
-Whether you are facing charges for a misdemeanor level offense or for a large-scale larceny scheme, a top Connecticut larceny and theft lawyer can help.
+A local theft attorney can help defend you in the criminal courts against any degree of larceny or shoplifting charge.
+Whether you are facing charges for a misdemeanor level offense or for a large-scale crime, a top Connecticut larceny and theft lawyer can help.
 Contact an attorney today to discuss your case.